SINTEF-Computer-Vision/autolabel/README.md

 * Images captured while driving along a crop row
 * For each image, robot position and angle compared to the crop row centre line.
 Alternatively, assume a straight drive and set this to zero

-## The paper
+## Publication
-This code was used to generate labels to train a convolutional neural network for crop row segmentation in our paper presented at ICRA 2021.
+This code was used to generate labels to train a convolutional neural network for crop row segmentation in our paper presented at ICRA in June 2021.
 The code for data recording and training the neural network is not included in this repository.
 Please see the full paper for more information about this method and its usage.

 If you find this useful, please cite: